Unsupervised Movement Detection in Indoor Positioning Systems of Production Halls: Movement Classification

 \subsection{Time-based Algorithm}

 Another perspective towards the problem is the consideration of the passed time between two events.
 Since no position coordinates are used and no distances are calculated, the advantage of this approach is the independence of systemic errors and measurement inaccuracies that depend on the quality of the area coverage.
 The main assumption for the time-based criterion is that during actual movements the device sends the new position in small periods of time as the movement is quasi-continuous.
-Undesired awakenings, on the other hand, are assumed to be characterized by random or systematic occasional discrete awakenings of the device which can e.g. be caused by large storage machines which are moving near to the device and shake it up such that it awakes.\\ We propose an algorithm which works as follows: For each event, the passed time between its occurrence and the occurrence of the event which was the $k$th-last observation is calculated.
+Undesired awakenings, on the other hand, are assumed to be characterized by random or systematic occasional discrete awakenings of the device which can, e.g., be caused by large storage machines which are moving near to the device and shake it up such that it awakes.

+We propose to use an algorithm which works as follows: For each event, the passed time between its occurrence and the occurrence of the event which was the $k$th-last observation is calculated.
 If this time difference is below a certain threshold, the point is labeled as AME.
 This is justified by the intention of smooth and fast movements in the production hall without larger breaks.
-If the threshold is succeeded, this hints to a rather time-discrete awakening structure and the signal is then classified as UAE.
+If the threshold is exceeded, this hints to a rather time-discrete awakening structure and the signal is then classified as UAE.
 See Algorithm \ref{alg:Time} for a more formal definition.

+Similar to the distance-based algorithm, two input parameters have to be chosen.
+This includes a threshold $k$ which specifies between how many signals apart the time difference is calculated and a time threshold $b$ which defines the bound.
+We recommend a choice of parameters in a similar way like above, i.e. the parameter $k$ is directly determined, since it has little impact on the resulting classification.
+Furthermore, $b$ can then be chosen with the support of plots of the resulting time differences.
+Depending on the structure of the plot, $b$ can be set such that every event, for which the corresponding value lies below, is classified as AME and as UAE otherwise.